davideturzo/JustMeat/README.md

 - `function changeStatusOrder(ID: string)` Change the status order using the id of the order.
 If the order has been already accepted by the restaurant, it will show you an error.

--`function changeRatingOrder(ID:string,rating:number)` This function, by using the id of the order and a star rating that you want to insert, allows you to give a vote for the order.
+- `function changeRatingOrder(ID:string,rating:number)` This function, by using the id of the order and a star rating that you want to insert, allows you to give a vote for the order.
 It will show you an error if you already vote or the number of star that you want to insert is not between 0 and 5.

 - `function getOrdersList()` same as getRestaurantList